Karahan Tepe: History

 The ancient structures at Karahan Tepe were discovered in 1997 by "researchers near the Kargalı neighborhood in the Tek Tek Mountains National Park."

 Necmi Karul, an archeologist at Istanbul University, told Anadolu Agency in 2019, “Last year, excavation work restarted in Karahan tepe [Kectepe] – around 60 km from where Göbekli tepe is located – and we encountered traces of special structures, obelisks, animal sculptures, and descriptions as well as similar symbolism”.
 The site was filled with dirt and rubble at some point, preserving T-topped columns carved into bedrock.
 These structures have been described as 'phallic totems'.

+Main diet consisted of gazelles and legumes.

 Site

 The Karahan tepe archaeological site covers almost 10 hectares, which increases by another five hectares if the quarries for the T-shaped columns are included.

 As of 2023, around 5% of the surface extent of the site has been excavated.

 Figural artifacts

 Karahan Tepe anthropomorphic statue (2.3 meters), naked and holding phallus with both hands.
 There is a V-shaped collar around the neck, and the fingers and ribs are marked with deep incised lines.
 Broadly similar to the Urfa Man).

 In September 2023, Turkish and German experts discovered further sculptures from the so-called Tepeler cultures: a statue of a vulture and a 2.3 meter high anthropomorphic statue were found.
 The naked figure, which is probably depicted as sitting, holds his phallus with both hands.
 The fingers and ribs were marked with deep incised lines, and a kind of V-shaped collar around the neck.
-This same motif is also known from other finds, such as the so-called Urfa Man, an approximately 1.8 meter high sandstone statue that was discovered in 1993 during construction work near the city of Şanlıurfa.
+This same motif is also known from other finds, such as the so-called Urfa Man, an around 1.8 meter high sandstone statue that was discovered in 1993 during construction work near the city of Şanlıurfa.